 Types of assessments used throughout this course include:

-This broad-based masters in Education degree is an ideal grounding for postgraduate students looking to go on to further study such as PhD or to go into a career in teaching, journalism, policy-making or management.
+This broad-based course is an ideal grounding for postgraduate students looking to go on to further study such as PhD or to go into a career in teaching, journalism, policy-making or management.

 The wide variety of optional modules allows you to tailor a study pathway in line with your individual interests and professional goals.